caneara/iodine/LEGACY.md

 > WARNING: This readme is for an older version of Iodine.
-If you are using Iodine in a new project, then review the latest [readme](README.md) instead.
+If you are using Iodine in a new project, then review the latest [readme](README.md) instead as it uses a newer API.

 > This readme refers to a now deprecated version of Iodine (and includes links that may no longer work).